offensivedev/gpt2-mlx/README.md

 A minimal GPT-2 implementation using Apple's MLX framework, inspired by [Andrej Karpathy's NanoGPT](https://github.com/karpathy/nanoGPT).

 This project implements a GPT-2 transformer model with training and inference capabilities, optimized for Apple Silicon using MLX's unified memory architecture.
+I documented learnings and pitfalls encountered during development in [Learnings from Implementing GPT-2 from Scratch using MLX](./blogpost.md).

 ## Features